paritytech/polkadot-hub-app/documentation/pages/framework/configuration/application.md

 This file configures how modules are displayed on the screen.
 You can set different module placement for mobile and for desktop.
 Tablet view will follow the desktop configuration.

+Authentication providers are also defined here under `auth.providers`.
+The default provider is `polkadot`.
+You can also turn on `google` auth provider and specify roles according to your domain.

 ### Application configuration sample

 ```